Project · Architecture Note · 2025–2026

 300 tasks across six benchmark sets, each targeting a distinct failure mode.
 Baselines: GPT-4.1 and Claude Sonnet 4.6 generating free-form Python.
 A run is counted as successful only if the full pipeline executes end-to-end and produces the expected task output or artifact.

-Across the six sets, the compiled system leads in five and trails only in SQL roundtrip tasks, where the intentionally unconstrained SQL surface becomes the dominant remaining failure mode.
+Across the six sets, the compiled path has the highest pass count in five and trails only in SQL roundtrip tasks, where the intentionally unconstrained SQL surface becomes the dominant remaining failure mode.

 Benchmark harness, task sets, and reproduction code are available in the repository linked above.